 Children learn best in a positive, honest environment.
 They need to be nurtured in an atmosphere of warmth, acceptance, encouragement, trust and respect in order to develop to their fullest potential.

-It is my belief that children’s future development is directly influenced by the nature and quality of experience in their pre-school years.
+Children’s future development is directly influenced by the nature and quality of experience in their pre-school years.
 Children learn what they live.

 I provide a positive learning environment for your child that enhances his or her level of development.
 Through play experiences and developmentally appropriate activities, your child will be provided with opportunities to: